akrylysov/pogreb/docs/design.md

 *S* is the index of the "split" bucket (initially *S=0*).

-Collisions are resolved using the bucket chaining method.
+Collisions are resolved using the bucket chaining technique.
-Overflow buckets are stored in an "overflow index" file and form a linked list.
+The "overflow" index file stores overflow buckets that form a linked list.

 ### Lookup